 About the wine:

-While this wine has a deep color, its bouquet is currently more subdued, revealing hints of blueberry, sloe, and sandalwood after some time in the glass.
-Smooth and supple on the palate, it is structured by oak and fine, elegant tannins.
-Only the finish remains slightly tight and calls for a few more years of aging.
+While this wine has a deep color, its bouquet is currently more subdued, revealing hints of blueberry, blackthorn, and sandalwood as it opens up.
+Soft and smooth on the palate, it is structured by oak and fine, elegant tannins.
+Only the finish remains slightly tight, suggesting it needs a few more years of aging.

 About the estate:

-Dominated by a beautiful 19th-century mansion surrounded by a 2-hectare park featuring century-old trees, the estate’s 37 hectares of vineyards stretch across the upper reaches of the Cantenac plateau—a terroir of the highest caliber—with two-thirds situated on a gravelly ridge surrounding the château and the remainder on clay-rich soils to the west.
-Owned since 1925 by the Schÿler family, one of the oldest families in the Bordeaux wine trade (dating back to the 18th century), Kirwan—named after its first Irish owner—is also one of the premier destinations for wine tourism in the Médoc.
+Dominated by a beautiful 19th-century mansion surrounded by a 2-hectare park with century-old trees, the estate’s 37 hectares of vineyards stretch across the upper reaches of the Cantenac plateau—a terroir of the highest order—with two-thirds situated on a gravelly ridge surrounding the château and the remainder on clay-rich soils to the west.
+Owned since 1925 by the Schÿler family, one of the oldest families in the Bordeaux wine trade (18th century), Kirwan—named after its first Irish owner—is also one of the highlights of wine tourism in the Médoc.

 Robert Parker - Wine Advocate